aryasalian/MyProjects/JPM Quantitative Research Course Projects/README.md

 ### Task 3: Estimating loan default risk using feature extraction
 ### Task 4: Quantization/Discretization of FICO score signals mapped onto FICO ratings

 Each of the folders associated with each task contains a .csv file that contains the data that the model utilizes, a Jupyter Notebook file containing my approach to the problem, and a Jupyter Notebook file containing the solution that the course administrator came up with.
 My approach to each task is my independent and unguided work.
+All of my work contains a code-walkthrough for ease of interpretation.